gunjanjaswal/Document-Download-Manager-Free/README.md

 ## Pro Version

-The Pro version includes Mailchimp integration for email marketing, allowing you to:
+The Pro version includes email marketing integration that works with Mailchimp, allowing you to:
-- Automatically add document downloaders to your Mailchimp audience
+- Automatically add document downloaders to your Mailchimp email list.
+Access via admin menu or directly at `/wp-admin/admin.php?page=document-download-email-marketing`
-- Tag subscribers based on which documents they download
+- Segment subscribers based on which documents they download
-- Sync existing download records to Mailchimp with one click
+- Sync existing download records to your email platform with one click

 ## Author